Am I Overpaying a Staffing Company?

 Arthur Ransier has been a Staffing Strategy Leader with nTech Workforce for nearly a decade and has seen first-hand the impact that a strong staffing partner relationship can have, and this is what he has noticed.

 There is wisdom in the idea that successful business comes down to good relationships.
-As Ransier notes, “a strong relationship with your staffing partners improves communication – such as the flow of actionable information about workers and their assignments – and inspires them to catalyze your objectives.”
+As Ransier notes, “A strong relationship with your staffing partners improves communication – such as the flow of actionable information about workers and their assignments – and inspires them to catalyze your objectives.”

 A little bit of extra time spent cultivating that relationship can also lead to material savings since even contingent worker turnover costs $24,000 per person.
 As well there is time and effort spent in hiring and training, and rapid turnover can take an emotional toll not only on the affected workers but also on the permanent staff and overall company culture.

-Working toward good supplier engagement includes continual and meaningful feedback, which Ransier says “improves your staffing partners’ service-level performance, including abilities to retain workers, redeploy workers and meet client-culture expectations.”
+Working toward good supplier engagement includes continual and meaningful feedback, which Ransier says “improves your staffing partners’ service-level performance, including abilities to retain workers, redeploy workers, and meet client-culture expectations.”

 Overall, better relationships with staffing agencies lead to stronger relationships with the workers themselves.
 One of the major reasons is that more fulsome supplier engagement can lead to greater insights and data.
 This information provides meaningful insights, which Ransier says “improves an ability to identify trends, head off negative attrition, and improve inclusion, belonging, and the connection to meaningful business outcomes.”